saturnflyer/chemistrykit/README.md

     /chemists/my_valid_users.csv
     /chemists/my_bad_users.csv

 An example file might look like this:

     Key,Type,Email,Name,Password
     admin1,admin,admin@email.com,Mr. Admin,abc123$
     normal1,normal,normal@email.com,Ms. Normal,test123%
     normal2,normal,normal2@email.com,Ms. Normals,test123%

 The `key` should be unique so you can pick a specific user, the type, allows you to group users to aid in their selection ad detailed below.

+You can also put a special token in your csv files: `{{UUID}}` which will be replaced on runtime with a unique identifier.
+This can be helpful for ensureing certain date is unique accross your tests, especilly with concurrent runs.

 Chemists are made available to your formulas simply by including the `ChemistAware` module in your formula, and loading the formula with the instance of `FormulaLab` provided to your beakers: